btcpayserver/btcpayserver-doc/docs/Shopify.md

 ## Setting up BTCPay Server with Shopify

+1. In Shopify, click on Apps in the leftbar
+2. On the modal popped up, select "App and sales channel settings"
-1. In Shopify, go to Apps > and at the bottom of the page click on the `Develop apps for your store`.
+1. From the page displayed,  click on `Develop apps for your store` button.
 2. If prompted, click on `Allow custom app development`
 3. `Create an app` and name it
 4. On the app page, in `Overview` tab, click on the `Configure Admin API scopes`